Murder of Ben Kinsella: Michael Leroy Alleyne

 Alleyne, of Islington, London, was aged 18 both at the time of Kinsella's murder and at the time of sentencing.
 He had been released three months earlier from a young offender institution and was under the supervision of the council's youth offending team at the time of the murder.
 Alleyne had a criminal record including shoplifting, robbery, motor vehicle theft and drug dealing of crack cocaine and heroin.
 Alleyne's electronic tag was removed just weeks prior to the attack.
 He had also previously been in custody for robbery of a mobile phone.
 He was also known to "terrorise" council estate tenants with his two Staffordshire Bull Terriers.
 Alleyne is also alleged to have pulled a gun on a young member of his own gang.

 Juress Kika

 Kika of Islington, London, was aged 18 at the time of Kinsella's murder and 19 at the time of sentencing by which time he had become a father.
 He was the son of a minicab driver and was mostly raised by his mother.
 He was first cautioned aged 11; the same year he stabbed 14-year-old Robert Parker in the back with a 3-inch blade before calmly walking away, although he was not prosecuted because of his age.
 Kika was on the run from police for a stabbing and robbery incident over a drugs argument nine days prior to the murder.
 He had also received convictions for robbery, affray and obstructing a constable.

-Each was unemployed at the time of the murder and all have been alleged to have been involved in the same drug-dealing group named the Market Massiv'.
-A journalist investigating the group claimed Alleyne to be the gang's leader, with Braithwaite as an enforcer and Kika as a foot soldier.
-It is also claimed that the gang set up dogfights to gamble on.
-Conflicts also existed between them and another gang, which had pistol-whipped Alleyne.